Travel Update

 Sustainable travel in Bergen

-One of the best Nordic cities to visit is definitely Bergen, Norway.
-It is leading the way to becoming a greener city.
-In fact, CountryLiving named it the second most sustainable travel destination in the world for 2023.
+One of the best Nordic cities to visit is Bergen, Norway.
+It’s leading the way to becoming a greener city.
+In fact, Country Living named it among the world’s most sustainable travel destinations.

-Here you can expect environmentally friendly public transport, excellent air quality and plenty of people and businesses working hard to be more eco-friendly.
+Here you can expect environmentally friendly public transport, excellent air quality, and plenty of people and businesses working hard to be more eco-friendly.

 Take a cruise to experience Nærøyfjord and Geirangerfjord, UNESCO World Heritage Sites.
 Bergen is also surrounded by 7 mountains, so you can hike or hop on a funicular to admire the views from the top.